Abdoelabassi/pythia8/README.md

-## proton-proton collision using pythia8
+## A simple Monte Carlo Simulation of proton-proton collision using pythia

 ## Compile